 4 Dhun Dadabhoy Kapadia v.
 CIT ( 63 ITR (SC); H Holck Larsen v.
 CIT 85 ITR 285 (Bom).

 5 CBDT Circular No. 1/ 2011 dated April 6, 2011.

 The contents of this hotline should not be construed as legal opinion.
 View detailed disclaimer.

-AsiaLaw 2019: Ranked ‘Outstanding’ for Technology, Labour & Employment, Private Equity, Regulatory and Tax
+AsiaLaw Asia-Pacific Guide 2020: Tier 1 (Outstanding) for TMT, Labour & Employment, Private Equity, Regulatory and Tax

 FT Innovative Lawyers Asia Pacific 2019 Awards: NDA ranked 2nd in the Most Innovative Law Firm category (Asia-Pacific Headquartered)